andyelu/anagram-platformer/README.md

 ## Play Online

 No installation is required to play Anagrammers.
 The game is hosted online.
+For the best experience, play in fullscreen!

 Use the following link:
 [Play Anagrammers](https://andylumonkey.itch.io/anagramers)